 A Breath Of Fresh Air For Diagnostics

 In the scary world of serious illness, early detection is crucial.
-The sooner someone knows he has cancer or rheumatoid arthritis, for example, the sooner they can get moving with treatment.
-Early detection means a greater likelihood of a good outcome, saved time and money and maybe even less heartache.
+The sooner someone knows he has cancer or rheumatoid arthritis, for example, the sooner he can get started with treatment.
+Early detection means a greater likelihood of a good outcome, saved time and money, and maybe even less heartache.

 Term Of The Week: Volatile Organic Compound

 Here’s a possibly new perspective on that peanut butter sandwich or banana you may have just munched.
 It may have tasted like food but really it’s fuel.
 Specifically, it’s energy that our bodies use to power cellular function courtesy of a series of chemical reactions.
 The whole miraculous affair, cellular metabolism, produces and ultimately releases organic (carbon-containing) compounds into our blood.
 When the blood passes through our lungs, some compounds are exchanged into the lungs, and then exhaled.
 Once we breathe the stuff out, scientists call them volatile organic compounds (VOCs).
 Our breath contains more than a thousand VOCs, or metabolites, as they are also called.

 Disease affects our cellular metabolism, changing which VOCs it produces.
 The unique VOC “fingerprint” of different maladies may help researchers identify patients based on metabolic changes – many of which appear before other symptoms.